kushalsamant/coherence/.github/technical.md

 **Actions:**
 - Generate sitemap for all pages
 - Update `marketing/sitemap/` files
-- Include all 325+ pages
+- Include all 321 markdown files
 - Commit changes (if any)

 ---